sufrin/Red/AppleRed.md

 ### History of `AppleRed`

 **Red** started life as a program to use as an exemplar for teaching first-year Oxford undergraduates a short course in object-orient programming using **`scala`**.
 It was to be the basis of a number of practical exercises.

-Its editing model was identical to that used in the **dred** editor I had built from scratch in **`java`** in the early 2000's and had been using ever since.
-**Dred** had  developed from a sequence of editors, all using the same *modeless* editing model, derived from an abstract formal specification I had published in the late 1970's.
+Its editing model was identical to that used in the **dred** editor I had built from scratch in **`java`** in the early 2000's and had been using ever since.  **Dred** had  developed from a sequence of editors, all using the same *modeless* editing model derived from an abstract formal specification I had published in the late 1970's.

 It wasn't long before I decided that it would be a good idea to make **Red** more than a toy; and soon after I started its development